Mayor Harrell Proposes a New Investment for Food Security

 Seattle Mayor Bruce Harrell, Thursday September 4, 2025, Lake City Farmers Market

-We are excited to share that the Lake City Farmers Market could be expanding in 2026!
+We are working to expand the season at the Lake City Farmers Market in 2026!

 Continue to follow us for more information to come.